vstinner/vstinner.github.io/draft/hybrid_graphics.rst

 If it is designed and implemented carefully, users should not notice that a laptop has two graphical devices.

 Sadly, the Linux implementation is not perfect yet.
-Recent bugs motivated me to write down an article about it.
+I had to debug different graphics issues on GNOME last months, so I decided to write down an article about this technology.

-Hybrid graphics
+Hybrid Graphics
 ===============

-Hybrid graphics are known under different names:
+Hybrid Graphics are known under different names:

-* "Dual GPUs"
 * Linux kernel `vgaswitcheroo
   <https://www.kernel.org/doc/html/latest/gpu/vga-switcheroo.html>`_
-* `PRIME <https://wiki.archlinux.org/index.php/PRIME>`_ in Linux open source GPU drivers, the "muxless" flavor of hybrid graphics
+* `PRIME <https://wiki.archlinux.org/index.php/PRIME>`_ in Linux open source GPU drivers (nouveau, ati, amdgpu and intel), the "muxless" flavor of hybrid graphics
 * `Bumblebee <https://wiki.archlinux.org/index.php/bumblebee>`_:
   `NVIDIA Optimus <https://wiki.archlinux.org/index.php/NVIDIA_Optimus>`_
   for Linux
 * "AMD Dynamic Switchable Graphics" for Radeon
+* "Dual GPUs"
 * etc.

 Nowadays, most manufacturers utilizes the **muxless** model:

-    Dual GPUs but only one of them is connected to outputs.
-The other one is merely used to offload rendering, its results are copied over PCIe into the framebuffer.
+    Dual GPUs but **only one of them is connected to outputs**.
+The other one is merely used to **offload rendering**, its results are copied over PCIe into the framebuffer.
 On Linux this is supported with DRI PRIME.

-Previously, the first generation hybrid model used the **muxed** model:
+In 2010, the first generation hybrid model used the **muxed** model:

     Dual GPUs with a hardware multiplexer chip to switch outputs between GPUs.
     This model makes the user choose (at boot time or at login time) between